Machine Learning Construction: implications to cybersecurity: Parametric Regression and Classification

-The link function in the generalized linear models is modeled linearly in the predictors, (\ref{EqYinGLM}).
-Consequently, the response variable is modeled as a non-linear function.
-In contrast to the linear models described in Section \ref{subsubsec:linear}, in non-linear models the response can be modeled non-linearly right from the beginning, without the need for a link function.
+The link function in the GLM is modeled linearly in the predictors (\ref{EqYinGLM}).
+Consequently, the response variable is modeled as a nonlinear function.
+In contrast to the LMs described in Sec.~\ref{subsubsec:linear}, in nonlinear models the response can be modeled nonlinearly right from the beginning, without the need for a link function.